-The Canon EF 70-300mm f/4-5.6 IS II USM is a cost-effective, mid-range telephoto zoom which packs a lot into this package.
+The Canon EF 70-300mm f/4-5.6 IS II USM is a cost-effective, mid-range telephoto zoom that packs a lot into this package.
 A generous focal range, optical image stabilization, fast autofocus motor, and is happy to work on both APS-C, full-frame, and even mirrorless camera bodies with an adapter.

 This latest version adds another stop of stabilization to the mix and although it costs a little more than its predecessor, the slight upgrades could be worth the extra money.